 COMPOSITION AND GOVERNANCE OF THE INSTITUTIONAL ANIMAL CARE AND USE

-The Institutional Animal Care and Use Committee (IACUC) shall be appointed by the President and shall advise the Senior Vice President for Academic Affairs (Institutional Official) about matters pertaining to animal care and utilization in research and instruction.
+The Institutional Animal Care & Use Committee (IACUC) shall be appointed by the President and shall advise the Senior Vice President for Academic Affairs (Institutional Official) about matters pertaining to animal care and utilization in research and instruction.

 The membership of the IACUC shall meet the requirements of Federal regulations and shall include members who are qualified through experience and expertise.
 The IACUC shall include at least three voting members.
 One shall be a Doctor of Veterinary Medicine with training or experience in laboratory animal science and medicine who shall have responsibility for providing veterinary care to the animals.
 At least one member of the committee shall not have any affiliation with the College except service on the IACUC.